 At this very moment, I have about 107 days until graduation (June 10, 2016, at 10 am).
 Yes, I am counting… senioritis is real y’all!
-Anyway, this weekend I had the joy of going to VCU’s open house.
+Anyway, this weekend I had the joy of going to VCU’s Spring Open House.
 I went when I was a junior, but at the time I had already written VCU off of my college list; It’s funny how life changes right?
 Here’s a bit of a rundown of how the day went…

 7:50: We checked in and I received my welcome package that included an itinerary, dining passes, and a complimentary 10% discount at the Barnes and Noble located on campus 🙂